lengfeld/subpatch/README.internal.md

 Implement 'foreach'.
 See repo and git-submodule

 Implement 'rm'.
 The counterpart of 'add'.
+-> rm is not the the counterpart.
+No download and unpack is done.

 Design principle: Modifiying config files by hand is ok and encouraged.
 Don't add code/commands to do simple things, like adding a version parameter or ...